pie972/alx-low_level_programming/0x14-bit_manipulation/README.md

 * The only C standard library functions allowed are ***malloc***, ***free***, ***exit***.
 Any use of functions like ***printf***, ***puts***, ***calloc***, ***realloc*** etc… is forbidden
 * You are allowed to use [_putchar](https://github.com/pie972/alx-low_level_programming/blob/master/0x04-more_functions_nested_loops/_putchar.c)
 * The prototypes of all your functions and the prototype of the function ***_putchar*** should be included in your header file called ***main.h***
+* All your header files should be include guarded

 ## More Info
 You do not have to learn about ```calloc``` and ```realloc```.